History

 Libraries

 OPSIN utilises dk.brics.automaton to provide a discrete finite state automaton to allow the parsing of chemical names.
-XOM is used as an XML framework for reading in resource files and for holding information about how a name was parsed.
+Woodstox is used as an XML framework for reading in resource files and writing CML.
 JNI-InChI is used to generate InChIs.
 Additionally for testing JUnit and Mockito are employed.
 The web interface is powered by Restlet with the Indigo toolkit being used for 2D coordinate generation and depiction.

 License and Warranty